People Want To Discuss Their "Am I The Jerk?" Stories With Us

 Pexels

 “I’m from India.
-The general sentiment is family is above all, you must forgive and forget everything in the name of shared blood.
+The general sentiment is family is above all, you must forgive and forget everything in the name of shared b***d.
 I am 25, NB.
 Cousin A (29/30m), and cousin B (24f) are mostly present in this incident.

+My cousin B and I are only 9 months apart and were very fond of cousin A when we were kids.
+He was our hero when we were growing up.
+But then we grew up, and he turned out to be a very different person, he’s casteist (for the lack of better words, the closest comparison I can draw for people who don’t know – imagine him to be white and us to be black, and then imagine him to be extremely racist.
 Exactly that way.), homophobic, mooched off my dad’s wealth, and yet keeps disrespecting my family for various reasons, including but not limited to – our caste, the fact I do not have a job right now, has subtly hinted at outing me in front of extended family who is super religious and conservative, and has berated my younger sister for not remembering a holiday of a national hero because he thinks we are ‘too westernized’ because my sister and I speak three languages fluently, while he speaks only one, I could go on.

 Anyway, arranged marriages are a thing and he’s getting married tonight.
 Invitations here are sent to the head of the family (my dad in this case, even though I live by myself at the moment) and everyone in the family is invited.
+I rescued a cat a month ago and after looking for its owner for a while, I have officially adopted her.

+She’s getting her shots but they’re not done yet and no creche would keep her until she has gotten her shots.
 I never meant to go anyway, but knew I would be forced to, so my new cat was the perfect excuse.

 This morning cousin B texts and basically goes off on me saying how I do not care for the family at all, choosing a ‘stray’ over family and a lot more, even suggests I bring my baby there – a 7-8 hour ride in a guest house, no rooms would be cat-proof and the heat is insane, today it was 104°F at its coolest, even though she knows most of the things he has done, but she just overlooks.